 The average BER rating across the 820,000+ homes with a BER is a D-rating and close to a D2 rating in line with the largest cohort of the pre-work BERs.

-- The actual post-works BER across all homes achieved A3 (54 kWh/m2/yr).
-This is significantly inside the A3 rating band and close to an A2.
+- The actual post-works BER across all homes achieved A3 (53 kWh/m2/yr).
+This is significantly inside the A3 rating band and only 3 kWh/m2/yr from being an A2.

 - Improving airtightness is an important element of delivering a high-performance home.
 Where airtightness is poor, heat may be lost through gaps in the house that are not visible.
 Poor airtightness is equivalent to having a large hole in your wall, even if the wall is well insulated.